dbltnk/combat-prototype/README.md

 ## How to play the game

-All your questions about how how to play the game - and many more - will be answered in our beautiful [readme document on hackpad][1].
+All your questions about how how to play the game - and many more - will be answered in our beautiful [readme document on our web site][1].

 ## License
 This prototype is being released unter the ["Attribution-ShareAlike 3.0 Unported" license][8].
 Attribution by readme or credits.